haskell-streaming/streaming/README.md

 or, where the underlying form of effect is explicit

     splitter :: S m r -> S m (S m r)

+Now we can express what we meant by 'doing one thing with the first half and another with the second', we were thinking of applying some sort of polymorphic folds, maybe with types like

+    folder :: S m x -> m (a, x)

+then we have

+    folder . splitter :: S m r -> m (a, S m r)

+and can contemplate applying this or another folding operation to the 'second half', e.g.

+    liftM (fmap folder) . folder . splitter :: S m x -> m (a, m (a,x))

+and can reshuffle to get a function `S m x -> m ((a,a), x)`.
+Notice that this function has the form of our original folder function, since it is polymorphic in `x`.

 Now, to return to the first point, suppose you have the idea the unfolding of some sort of stream from a Haskell value, a seed - a file name, as it might be.
 And suppose you *also* have some idea of a stream of individual Haskell values - maybe a stream of file names coming from something like `du`, subjected to some filter.
 Then you will also have the idea of a streaming *succession* of *such unfoldings* linked together end to end in accordance with the initial succession of seed values.